spywhere/dotfiles/docs/setup.md

 installed (`require`) or determine if it should get setup based on the package collection (`depends`).

-Check out available [built-in API](/lib) on how to call one.
+Check out available [built-in APIs](/lib) on how to call one.

-For all available API to help with the setup, check out [systems API](/systems).
+For all available APIs to help with the setup, check out [system APIs](/systems).

 The rest of the file is simply defined a function `setup_ssh` that called `try_generate_keypair` for each keypair type, by checking for the existing